End-of-Life & Palliative Counselor

 The duties of an end-of-life or palliative counselor may vary slightly depending on what their work environment is.
 When an end-of-life counselor works in a hospice setting, the general work requirements are focused on helping terminally ill patients and their families enjoy a quality of life.

 A hospice is a place where people can choose to go that provides medical care in a more home-like environment when they have received a medical prognosis of six months or less to live due to a terminal illness.
 An end-of-life counselor will work with the patient’s team of caregivers to prepare the patient for death and minimize their anxiety and discomfort.
-A palliative counselor will do some similar things, but their focus may instead be on minimizing pain and discomfort, rather than a focus on mental health.
+A palliative counselor will do some similar things, but their focus may instead be on minimizing pain and discomfort rather than a focus on mental health.

-Counselors with this specialization can also work in clinics or hospitals, or in private practice.
+Counselors with this specialization can also work in clinics or hospitals or in private practice.
 End-of-life counselors may also lead seminars, support groups, and workshops.
 Some workers may need to track progress, file reports, and give presentations.
 These clinics and other care facilities have opportunities for program managers, where someone with expertise in social work could oversee policy, procedure, or programs.

 How Much Do End-of-Life & Palliative Counselors Make?

-End-of-life and palliative counselors can make between $37,500 and $95,560 per year with a master’s degree in social work, according to the Bureau of Labor Statistics (May 2022).
-The BLS shows on average, a hospice social worker with a master’s in social work can earn an annual salary of $64,360.
-The top five states with the highest annual income for this career are:
+End-of-life and palliative counselors can make between $45,500 and $98,500 per year with a master’s degree in social work, according to ZipRecruiter (Oct.
+2024).
+They say that, on average, a hospice social worker with a master’s in social work can earn an annual salary of $70,656.
+PayScale (Oct.
+2024) reports that the average social worker salary, without the end-of-life specialization, is $55,128 per year.

 End-of-Life & Palliative Counselor Professional Associations & Resources